mozilla/chromeless/README.md

 ## Getting Started

 1. ./run

-or pass an argument for the files located inside the `./ui` directory
+or pass an argument with the path to the HTML file you want to use, for example:

-2. ./run first_browser/index.html or ./run test_require/index.html
+2. ./run examples/first_browser/index.html

-## Background - Use of Addons SDK ( a.k.a.
-Jetpack SDK )
+## Use of Jetpack SDK and how to run directly with XULRunner

 This is a package and build system and the run script is based on the Mozilla Addon SDK ( http://github.com/mozilla/addon-sdk ).
 It uses cfx program to dynamically create a new profile, plus, it uses the xulrunner template (under ./template) and information from the ./packages/chromeless to build your application.
 When it builds, it invokes XULRunner passing the application.

-If you want to see the actual generated output and ship with XULRunner or to launch it directly from XULrunner, you need ( so far til we make it easier ) to call cfx using the "xpi" argument instead the "run" argument.
+You can also use the `package` option to generate a ZIP file which is a installable XULRunner application.
+Example:

- ./impl/bin/cfx -a xulrunner -t ./template/app-extension --static-args {\"browser\":\first_browser/index.html\"} -p impl/packages/chromeless xpi
+3. ./run examples/first_browser/index.html package

-This will generate an .xpi file.
-Create a new directory, enter it, unzip the xpi file into this directory, add the ../template/app-extension/application.ini file to it and launch with XULRunner:
+It should generate a chromeless.zip file which you can install with:

- xulrunner ./application.ini
+4. xulrunner --install-app full_path_to-chromeless.zip

 ## What could go wrong?